 If traveling from abroad perhaps you would like to extend your stay in the region?
 There is plenty to do including hiking, biking, paragliding, various wildlife tours and archaeological excursions, or just soak up the timeless vibes of rural Bulgaria.
 If you would like to extend your stay please get in touch with the owners of the accommodation option you choose.

 The lead facilitator will be Paul Alfrey - director and founder of Balkan Ecology Project and The Polyculture Project .

 Paul has been practicing and teaching ecological design for the last 12 years and has worked as a freelance Arborist in the UK for 20 years.
 Paul currently runs a plant nursery, market garden and polyculture research program and consults and designs for landowners and farmers across Europe.

 The Design Plot

-We'll be designing and building a forest garden on this plot including the irrigation channels, pathways a small wildlife pond, canopy, shrub , herb and ground layer plantings.
+We'll be designing and building a forest garden on a plot of land that was previously used for grazing.
+The design will include the irrigation channels, pathways a small wildlife pond, canopy, shrub , herb and ground layer plantings.

 Average Annual Rainfall: 588 mm

 Co-ordinates: 42.42259, 25.20465

 Area: 500 m2

 "We are entering a new era in agriculture and resource management, one in which we actively design and create agro-ecosystems, forests, and watersheds, instead of depleting them.
 In the process of learning how to design, create and manage these new resource systems, we learn more and more about how to work with nature rather than against it." --Wilkinson and Elevitch, 2005